getgauge-contrib/compareBrowserAutomationTools/comparePerformanceAndFlakinessOfTools/ComparePerfomance.md

 Boot Mode: Normal
 node: v12.1.0
 ```
 All tests were ran in headless mode using command `time npm test`.
-Mocha runner is used expect for cypress and testcafe.
+Mocha runner is used expect for testcafe, cypress bundles its own runner built on top of Mocha.
 Lesser time and lesser CPU denotes better performance.

 Versions of tools used: